 2018: The 2018 Farm Bill was signed by President Trump.
 This bill broadened the opportunities for hemp and hemp-derived products on a national level.

 The 2018 Farm Bill removed hemp from the definition of marijuana, which meant that hemp-derived products (with less than 0.3% THC) lost their status as a Schedule 1 drug.
 The Alabama Attorney General then made an announcement that industrial hemp-derived CBD was legal to produce, possess, and sell in the state.

-2019: Governor Kay Ivey signed Senate Bill 225, which allowed pharmacies to sell ingestible hemp-derived CBD products.
+2019: Governor Kay Ivey signed Senate Bill 225, which allowed pharmacies to sell ingestible hemp-derived CBD products, and CBD oil Alabama.
 The Alabama Department of Agriculture and Industries began the regulation of hemp farming in the state, and issued hemp farming licenses.

 The Laws, What They Mean

 As you can probably guess from reading through those laws, Alabama is a CBD-friendly state.
-It allows for the possession and use of hemp-derived CBD products, so long as they contain less than 0.3% THC – just as the 2018 Farm Bill states.
+It allows for the possession and use of hemp-derived CBD products, and CBD oil Alabama, so long as they contain less than 0.3% THC – just as the 2018 Farm Bill states.